callingsandesh/Leapfrog-Assignment/Data/Week_4/day1/docs/documentation.md

 > Check if a single employee is listed twice with multiple ids.

 ```
---Here I assume that the client has difference full_names,hire_date and dob
+--Here I assume that the client has different full_names,hire_date and dob
 SELECT
 	CASE
 		WHEN S.TOTAL_NAMES = 1 THEN 'PASS'